Head Start Family and Child Experiences Survey (FACES 2019) (FACES 2019)

 Social-emotional development

-Indicators of social-emotional development will be assessed using teacher report of several items on children's positive and problem behaviors.
+Indicators of social-emotional development were assessed using teacher report of several items on children's positive and problem behaviors.
 Please see the FACES 2014 User's Manual (Kopack Klein et al. 2017) for more information on the scores and technical information.

 Social-emotional development-cognitive/social behaviors